Deux-Montagnes station

-Until the end of 2020, Deux-Montagnes was a commuter rail station operated by Exo and was the northern terminus of the Deux-Montagnes line.
+The station first opened in 1995, as the northern terminus of the Deux-Montagnes commuter rail line, part of the Exo network.
+In May 2020, the station closed as part of the conversion of the line to become part of the REM.

 Origin of name

 Deux-Montagnes takes its name from Deux-Montagnes, the municipality where it is located, although this station took the name of the original Gare Deux-Montagnes, now Grand-Moulin station.
 The building serves as municipal offices, as well as a passenger waiting area for the connecting routes.
 Outside of the building, is the former CN 6710, a GE boxcab electric-powered locomotive that brought trains through the Mount Royal Tunnel until 1995.

 Location

 The station is located at 400, boul.
 Deux-Montagnes, near Autoroute 640 (exit 8).
 The station is also served by pedestrian walkways and bicycle routes in Deux-Montagnes.

+Beyond the station, there is a light maintenance and storage depot for REM trains, located to the west of the station on the other side of Autoroute 640 where the EXO yard had been.